ibmresilient/resilient-community-apps/fn_remedy/README.md

 ---

 ## Function - Remedy: Close Incident
 Close an incident ticket in Remedy by modifying its status.
 The function will make an API call to Remedy to retrieve the target incident form.
-If the status of that form is "Resolved", "Closed", or "Cancelled," no change to the incident is made.
-Otherwise, the status is updated to Resolved with Status Reason "No Further Action Required" and Resolution "Closed from CP4S."
+If the status of that form is "Resolved," "Closed," or "Cancelled," no change to the incident is made.
+Otherwise, the status is updated to Resolved with Status Reason "No Further Action Required" and Resolution "Closed from IBM SOAR."

 When a task is closed under a case, an automatic rule will trigger containing this function.
-If a row in the Remedy datatable matches the name and ID of the task just closed, the above logic will trigger to ensure that the corresponding incident in Remedy is also closed.
+If a row in the Remedy datatable matches the name and ID of the task just closed, the logic described above will trigger to ensure that the corresponding incident in Remedy is also closed.

 In the event that multiple rows in the datatable match the target task (a task has been raised to Remedy more than once), the function will iterate over those rows to ensure that each of the corresponding incidents in Remedy are closed.